-Entry Criteria: At least 14 credits in Level 1 English (must include AS90053 Formal Writing) At least 8 credits at Merit or Excellence from external examinations AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91248 Demonstrate understanding of the relationship between a media product and its audience 2 3 91251 Demonstrate understanding of an aspect of a media genre 2 4 91249 Demonstrate understanding of narrative in media texts 2 4 91250 Demonstrate understanding of representation in the media 2 3 91254 Demonstrate understanding of an ethical issue in the media 2 3 91255 Write developed media text for a specific target audience 2 3 Optional Standard: 91253 Produce a media product to meet the requirements of a brief 2 6

-Media Studies at Year 12 is designed to develop students' media literacy; these skills are essential for communicating in an increasingly complex and technological world.
+Media Studies Entry Criteria: At least 14 credits in Level 1 English (must include AS90053 Formal Writing) At least 8 credits at Merit or Excellence from external examinations Level 2 12MED AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91248 Demonstrate understanding of the relationship between a media product and its audience 2 3 HOD: Mr Don Harland 91251 Demonstrate understanding of an aspect of a media genre 2 4 91249 Demonstrate understanding of narrative in media texts 2 4 eacher in Charge - 91253 Produce a media product to meet the requirements of a brief 2 6 Aedia Studies: 91254 Demonstrate understanding of an ethical issue in the media 2 3 As Sasha Lascelles 91255 Write developed media text for a specific target audience 2 3 Media Studies You will learn: Media Studies at Year 12 is designed to develop students' media literacy; these skills are essential for communicating in an increasingly complex and technological world.
 Students will apply their critical thinking and formal writing skills to the analysis and production of a range of media texts.